Anyone wishing to work on the Isle of Man must be granted a work permit before commencing employment on the Island but who exactly does this apply to?

 For a full breakdown of ‘Isle of Man worker’ permit criteria see here.

 There are, of course, exemptions to this rule including (but not limited to) the following:

 - Registered social workers

 - NEW: Certain employments in Information and Communication Technologies (ICT) and e-business

 For a full breakdown of work permit exemptions see here.

 But what’s the deal for EEA Nationals, including UK nationals, who seek employment on the island?
 Simply stated, EEA Nationals require a work permit and various factors will be assessed before a permit is granted.
 These include taking into consideration various economic and personal circumstances but obtaining a work permit is not as daunting as this may suggest.
 For a full breakdown of essential considerations see here.

 Following on, what’s the deal for Non-EEA Nationals?
 In order to prevent a double permit requirement, a non EEA national, who is the holder of an ‘immigration employment document’, will generally not require an Isle Of Man work permit.
 For further information, see here.

 Finally, where a work permit holder (or exempt person) is engaged in permanent, regular full-time employment his or her spouse or civil partner is – upon application to the Department – automatically entitled to a work permit; a win-win situation for families looking to establish themselves on the Isle of Man!

-For any further assistance and/or guidance regarding Isle of Man work permits, please contact Chris Jennings on +44 (0) 1624 648500 or at firstname.lastname@example.org.
+For any further assistance and/or guidance on this subject, please contact us on +44 (0) 1624 648500 or email us at firstname.lastname@example.org.